 4. Reduces Risk

-By employing an iterative process that includes prototyping and testing, Design Thinking allows teams to identify potential flaws and user feedback early in the development cycle.
+By employing an iterative process that includes prototyping and testing, Design Thinking allows teams to identify potential flaws and real user feedback early in the development cycle.
 This early detection enables adjustments before significant resources are committed, reducing the project's overall risk.

 5. Improves Flexibility and Adaptability